DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 #### DOM Node Snapshot

-A selector allows to get a server-side representation of the DOM node's state from the webpage - *DOM node snapshot*.
-To get it, call the selector with the `await` keyword like you would do with regular async functions.
+If you need to get all state properties of the DOM element at once call the selector with the `await` keyword like you would do with regular async functions.
-A snapshot contains information about the node's size, position, classes, parent and child nodes, etc.
+It returns a *DOM Node Snapshot* that contains information about the node's size, position, classes, parent and child nodes, etc.
 It exposes [API](dom-node-state.md) that is similar to DOM objects.

-This is convenient when you need to get several properties of a DOM node in the same moment.

 ```js